-The following essay topic analysis examines Stanford’s Graduate School of Business (Stanford GSB) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines Stanford’s Graduate School of Business (Stanford GSB) MBA admissions essays for the 2022-2023 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Stanford has asked applicants to respond to the same two questions it has asked the past several years, maintaining the 1,150 word limit from last year, with the recommendation of using 750 words for Essay A and 400 for Essay B. An optional essay regarding candidate’s impact is also included in the application and Clear Admit encourages applicants to address it.
+Stanford has asked applicants to respond to the same two questions it has asked the past several years, maintaining the 1,050 word limit from last year, with the recommendation of using 650 words for Essay A and 400 for Essay B. Two optional essays regarding candidate’s impact and background are also included in the application and Clear Admit encourages applicants to address them.

-Let’s take a closer look at each of Stanford’s essays.
+Let’s take a closer look at each of the Stanford GSB essays.

 For this essay, we would like you to reflect deeply and write from the heart.
 Once you’ve identified what matters most to you, help us understand why.
 You might consider, for example, what makes this so important to you?
 What people, insights, or experiences have shaped your perspectives?